What Is Speech Recognition? A Guide for App Innovators

 • Custom command creation for niche use cases.

-While it’s not as advanced as cloud APIs, WSR is useful for prototyping, offline voice control, and accessibility testing.
+While it’s not as advanced as cloud APIs, WSR is a useful speech recognition technology for prototyping, offline voice control, and accessibility testing.

 At TekRevol, we specialize in building voice-enabled apps tailored for tomorrow’s user expectations.
 Our experience spans across industries, healthtech, edtech, fintech, and beyond—helping clients deliver intuitive, hands-free solutions.